alcir/falcao.js/README.md

 IP Address and MAC address Tracker / Monitor

-The idea behind this tool, is inspired, or is the same, of an old tool called Hawk (http://sourceforge.net/projects/iphawk/)
+The idea behind this tool, is inspired by an old tool called Hawk (http://sourceforge.net/projects/iphawk/)

+The node.js agent rely on the iputils arping tool. <br/>
+For now I have tested the agent and the collector only on Linux (Debian and Ubuntu).

 ## Description